TLC: Tables, Ladders & Chairs (2016): Storylines

-The card included seven matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the SmackDown brand.
-Storylines were produced on WWE's weekly television show SmackDown Live.
+The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the SmackDown brand, while storylines were produced on WWE's weekly television show, SmackDown Live.

 At No Mercy, AJ Styles defeated both Dean Ambrose and John Cena to retain the WWE World Championship.
 On the October 25 episode of SmackDown, Ambrose fought Styles to become the number one contender for the title, but James Ellsworth attacked Styles, causing Ambrose to be disqualified.
 A rematch took place on the November 1 episode and Ambrose successfully defeated Styles, earning a title match at TLC, for which Commissioner Shane McMahon scheduled it as a Tables, Ladders, and Chairs match.
 At Survivor Series, Ambrose and Styles, both part of Team SmackDown, got into a heated argument during their Survivor Series elimination match against Team Raw.
 Ambrose attacked Styles, but was surprised by Braun Strowman, who scored a pinfall after a running powerslam; Styles did not attempt to break the pin.
 Later in the match, Ambrose returned to the ring to attack Styles and helped his former Shield partners Seth Rollins and Roman Reigns to perform a triple powerbomb on Styles through a broadcast table, which enabled Rollins to eliminate Styles.
 On the following SmackDown, Ambrose was given the night off for his actions and Ellsworth was granted a SmackDown contract.
 AJ Styles criticized this decision, arguing that Ellsworth should earn his contract in a ladder match.
 Ellsworth accepted the challenge, with both his new contract and a future opportunity at the WWE World Championship on the line.
 Dean Ambrose, who had been repeatedly sent out of the arena, returned during the match and helped Ellsworth defeat Styles.
 On the November 29 episode of SmackDown, Ambrose hosted his Ambrose Asylum with Ellsworth as the guest.
 Styles interrupted and attacked both, resulting in Ellsworth being taken away on a stretcher.
 Later, Ambrose attacked Styles backstage as the show ended.

 On the November 15 episode of SmackDown, The Miz, with help from Maryse, defeated Dolph Ziggler for the Intercontinental Championship and then retained the championship at Survivor Series against Raw's Sami Zayn; this was an open challenge originally made by Ziggler before he lost the title to Miz.
 On the November 22 episode of SmackDown, following a controversial win over Kalisto, Miz was surprised by Ziggler, who hit him with a superkick.
 Later, General Manager Daniel Bryan scheduled The Miz to defend his championship against Ziggler at TLC in a ladder match.